bunlanG/Wizard/README.md

-# Wizard : A Wizard for Java
+# yaw4j : Yet Another Wizard for Java

 I created this project because I could not find a easy-to-use Wizard in my opinion.